Emzi0767/Discord-ASM-Bot/README.md

 ## ABOUT

 A Discord bot built on top of [discord.py library](https://github.com/Rapptz/discord.py/).
-It's designed to allow quickly assembing x86, x86_64, and ARM assembly, and output resulting bytes.
+It's designed to allow quickly assembing x86, x86_64, ARM (v6, v7, v8, and AArch64), MIPS, and PowerPC (PPC and PPC64) assembly, and output resulting bytes.

 ASM is built around LLVM.